 ABOUT THE SOUTHWEST’S ULTIMATE TRAIL RUN

 The race has well stocked aid stations that are manned by seasoned volunteers who are there to make sure your every need is met.
 The aid stations offer a variety of salty and sweet snacks such as chips, pretzels, potatoes and salt, M&M's, peanut butter and jelly sandwiches, and our famous "Date Nut Bars"!
 We also offer water, coke, Gatorade and other electrolyte drinks.
-The course has a generous 12.5 hour cut-off, and awards are given to the top three overall and masters in each race with the 25K finishers receiving a Palo Duro logo cap and the 50K and 50 Mile finishers receiving a jacket with the same logo.
-After the race we offer beef and vegetarian burgers with all the fixings, including Red's famous grilled jalapenos!
+Awards are given to the top three overall and masters in each race with the 25K finishers receiving a Palo Duro logo cap and the 50K and 50 Mile finishers receiving a jacket with the same logo.
+After the race we offer beef and vegetarian burgers with all the fixings.
 Also please be respectful, No Dogs allowed in the finish line area or on the trail.